This is perhaps my very favorite

 For sunburns, combine 2 drops lavender with carrier oil and apply liberally - the burning and stinging will be relieved immediately.

 For postpartum healing, combine 2-3 drops of lavender with 1/2 cup epsom salt.
 Run a warm bath and add salt, then soak in it as a sitz bath.

 Just this week, after having a cough and cold, my son began to tug at his ears around dinner time.
 I got so worried...we have never dealt with an ear infection before and I knew tugging at the ears was not a good sign.
-He began to cry and act very uncomfortable (as well as developing a fever) so I decided to do something to calm his pain.
+He began to cry and act very uncomfortable (and his body temperature increased) so I decided to do something to ease his discomfort.
 I placed 1 drop of lavender along with 3-4 drops of olive oil on a cotton ball and placed it in his ear (using tape to hold the cotton in place).
 I also rubbed 1 drop of lavender and 1 drop of frankincense around, on, and behind his ears.
 He was fussy the entire evening, but after repeating this a couple of times before bed, he slept through the night and woke up with no sign of ear pain.
-I followed the same protocol the next day a couple of times and now, two days later, he hasn't tugged on his ears or complained of any pain.
-I don't know if the lavender calmed the pain or stopped an infection, but whatever happened, the ear pain is now gone and my son is happy! *Sidenote: my ears began to bother me a bit from my own congestion so I put lavender on a cotton ball and stuck it inside my ear and I felt it calm the pain within just a few minutes...it was very soothing.
+I followed the same protocol the next day a couple of times and now, two days later, he hasn't tugged on his ears or complained of any discomfort.
+I don't know if the lavender calmed the discomfort or got rid of the unwanted pathogens, but whatever happened, the ear discomfort is now gone and my son is happy! *Sidenote: my ears began to bother me a bit from my own congestion so I put lavender on a cotton ball and stuck it inside my ear and I felt it calm the discomfort within just a few minutes...it was very soothing.

 To purchase essential oils (I can help you get a wholesale price), contact me or visit